Rio-Sh/QuickWordbook/README.md

 # QuickWordbook

-"QuickWordbook" is a English vocaburaly wordbook app for Android.
+"QuickWordbook" is a English vocabulary wordbook app for Android.

 You can see the feature and demo movie at https://rio-sh.github.io/riosh_works/posts/quick_wordbook/.